bendqh1/javascript/handbook.md

 alert();
 console.log();
 document.write();
-document.cookie // output all cookies;
+document.cookie // output all cookies
 ```

 Fourth and Fifth ways, printign from a printer.